Testing

 php

-use EchoLabs\Prism\Facades\Prism;
+use EchoLabs\Prism\Prism;

 use EchoLabs\Prism\ValueObjects\Usage;